Updated July 4, 2023

-This is an important step, so don’t skip it.
 The idea is to put everything down on paper.
 Don’t keep anything in your brain.
 Write everything down.
 But what would you write about?
-You need to write about all that you want to do in your career.
-It’s not your goals.
+You need to write about everything you want to do in your career.
+It’s not your goal.
 But it’s who you want to be in 10, 20, 30 years.
 To be able to chunk down to one thing at a time, we need a larger perspective so that you can connect the dots and concentrate.
-No, it doesn’t need to be perfect one.
+No, it doesn’t need to be a perfect one.
 You can change it as you go.
-For now, all we want you to do is to write down your ambitions, wishes, visions, career aspirations and qualifications you have.
-It’s your life in few pages.
-Take out one hour and do this exercise, before going to the next step.
+For now, all we want you to do is write down your ambitions, wishes, visions, career aspirations, and qualifications you have.
+It’s your life in a few pages.
+Take one hour and do this exercise before going to the next step.

 #2.
 “Let go” list

-This is the hard reality and most probably this would be the hardest thing you need to do.
-If you’re a writer, you may want to write about everything – fiction, non-fiction, poetry, prose, screen-plays, short stories and so on and so forth.
-But if you want to write everything about everything, you will become like John, just another writer in the corner.
-But if you want to be someone who will be revered in her career, choose one-two things or subjects on which you will concentrate.
-This is applicable for anything and in any profession.
+This is the hard reality, and this would probably be the hardest thing you need to do.
+If you’re a writer, you may want to write about everything – fiction, non-fiction, poetry, prose, screenplays, short stories, etc. But if you write everything about everything, you will become just another writer in the corner.
+But if you want to be someone revered in their career, choose one-two thing or subject on which you will concentrate.
+This applies to anything and in any profession.

-Constantly changing your focus throughout your career will not be good option for anyone who wants to be among top 1%.
+Constantly changing your focus throughout your career will not be a good option for anyone who wants to be among the top 1%.
 So, here’s what you need to do.
-You need to take a red pen and cut the things which are nice to achieve but they can’t stand out among the best.
-It’s tough to do and will take some time.
+You need to take a red pen and cut the things which can’t stand out among the best.
+It’s tough and will take some time.
 Take your time and choose only the best ones.
-Best ones mean the things you are absolutely sure that you want to do.
+The best ones mean the things you are sure that you want to do.
 Thus, you need to let go of the good ones as well.

-As you now have list of “to do” of your career, it’s time to find out why you want to achieve these things.
-For each item on the list write down why you want to achieve it.
+As you now have a list of “to do,” it’s time to discover why you want to achieve these things.
+Write down why you want to accomplish each item on the list.
 For example, suppose you’ve written that you want to write a book on Operations Management.
-On the right hand side of this item, write down why you want to write this book.
-What purpose it will solve?
-What you want it to create for you?
-If you can’t answer, then go to the next item and try asking the same questions.
-Until and unless you’re done with why of all the items, we can’t go any further.
+On the right-hand side of this item, write down why you want to write this book.
+What purpose will it serve?
+What do you want it to create for you?
+If you can’t answer, go to the next item and try asking the same questions.

-Once you’re done with your why it’s time to set a deadline for each one of the items you listed.
-Divide the items into 1 year, 3 years, 5 years, 10 years and 20 years.
-For example, if you think writing the operations management book will take you 4-5 years, write 5 years at the right hand side.
-Setting up a timeline will help you decide which one you should work on during which period of your career.
+It’s time to set a deadline for each one of the items you listed.
+Divide the items into 1 year, 3 years, 5 years, 10 years, and 20 years.
+Setting up a timeline will help you decide your priorities.
+For example, if you think writing the operations management book will take 4-5 years, write 5 years on the right-hand side.

 #6.
 Come to “NOW”

-This is powerful.
-Once you’re done with giving a timeline to each of the items, you would get 1-2 things under 1 year.
 Now, choose the first thing you will start working on.
 Which one would it be?
-Start with this question – “Which one/s among these 2-3 items, I am ready to let go of, now?”
+Start with this question – “Which one/s among these 2-3 items am I ready to let go of now?”
 And reflect on the question.
 If you have a pen and paper, write it down.
-Which one you can let go of and which one you can’t?
-Whatever you can’t let go, pick that one and start working on that right away.
+Which one can you let go of, and which one can’t?
+Whatever you can’t let go of, pick that one and start working on that right away.

 #7.
 Focus on one thing

-If you have done all the exercises above, you would notice that to reach to this point, you used a funnel like process.
+If you have done all the exercises above, you will notice that you used a funnel-like process to reach this point.
 And this is the result of it.
 Everyone loves a great career and wants to create massive results.
 But very few are ready to put in the effort to create clarity in their mind.
 Once you’re clear about it, it’s time to concentrate on this task at hand.
 Follow the below steps –

 - Whatever item you want to work on first from the list, chunk it down to 100 steps.
 You would ask – Why 100?
 As we always think of 100% to identify the completion of a project, it’s better to call it 100 steps.